 Get rid of the things that don't bring you joy, even if you have a sense of guilt for trying to get rid of it.
 That emotional baggage, combined with the actual baggage, will only weigh you down over the years.
 Set it free from your life and you will feel the weight lift from your shoulders!

 In the end, your house will be free of clutter, free of junk, and you'll only keep the things that are most important to you as well as to your family members.
 Sometimes spring cleaning means remodeling and refreshing your home's look too.
-If you want new furniture to create a newer, more modern look, please call the design experts at Parker Gwen at (877) 583-3223 or visit our website for ore information.
+If you want new furniture to create a newer, more modern look, please contact us at firstname.lastname@example.org or visit our website for more information.